 The town’s population has more than doubled in just 20 years; from 29,000 in 1991 to an estimated 62,000 in 2015.
 And local services and business offerings have quickly increased to keep pace.

 Despite this growth, Aurora’s urban planning efforts have sought to preserve a serene, natural setting throughout the town with a large Greenbelt dedicated to undeveloped land.

-As Aurora moves into the future, the community is predicted to match areas like Richmond Hill and northern Toronto in overall density and notability.
+As Aurora moves into the future, the community is expected to match areas like Richmond Hill and northern Toronto in overall density and notability.

 History of Aurora

 Just a few short years later, the first house was built in Aurora at the corner of Yonge Street and Catherine Avenue.
-Merchants later joined the area and grew the tiny village into a hamlet with its own post office.
+Merchants later set up business in the area and helped grow the tiny village into a hamlet with its own post office.

 The laying of the Canadian Northern Railway in 1853 helped the town emerge as a flourishing industrial and residential area.
 G.W.
-Williams School was built around this time, and it still operates today.
+Williams School was built around this time, and classes are still offered today.

 As the town became more modernized in the late 20th century, efforts were made to preserve the historical character of the town’s architecture.

-These efforts have allowed Aurora to earn the Ontario Heritage Award for Community Leadership in conservation and promotion.
-Buildings such as the Aurora Cultural Center are housed in the preserved structures of businesses past, in this case the renovated Church Street School.
+These efforts resulted in Aurora receiving the Ontario Heritage Award for Community Leadership in conservation and promotion.
+Businesses and organizations, such as the Aurora Cultural Center, are housed in the preserved structures of the past, in this case the renovated Church Street School.

 We can give every customer the full service treatment to help make your transition to or from Aurora as stress-free and enjoyable as possible.
 Give us a call at (800) 263-3281 or fill out our quick contact form to get your free quote today!